charithjdesilva/portfolio_3d/self documentation.md

 This section includes the 3d model.

+'Suspense' ensure that while our 3d model is loading we have something to show.

 #### Creating the react-three/fiber canvas

 In this canvas we can place our 3d Model.